-- Work with BOE staff to ensure that taxpayer educational materials are clear and understandable.
-In addition, the Taxpayer Bill of Rights requires that the BOE develop and maintain a taxpayer education and information program to include all of the following: - A program of written communication with newly registered taxpayers explaining in simplified terms their duties and responsibilities, and the most common areas of noncompliance encountered by participants in their business or industry. - Participation in small business seminars and similar programs organized by federal, state, and local agencies. - Revision of taxpayer educational materials currently produced by the BOE which explain the most common areas of taxpayer noncompliance in simplified terms. - Implementation of a continuing education program for audit and compliance personnel to include the application of new legislation to taxpayer activities and areas of recurrent taxpayer noncompliance or inconsistency of administration.
+In addition, the Taxpayer Bill of Rights requires that the BOE develop and maintain a taxpayer education and information program to include all of the following:

+- A program of written communication with newly registered taxpayers explaining in simplified terms their duties and responsibilities, and the most common areas of noncompliance encountered by participants in their business or industry. - Participation in small business seminars and similar programs organized by federal, state, and local agencies. - Revision of taxpayer educational materials currently produced by the BOE which explain the most common areas of taxpayer noncompliance in simplified terms. - Implementation of a continuing education program for audit and compliance personnel to include the application of new legislation to taxpayer activities and areas of recurrent taxpayer noncompliance or inconsistency of administration.

 Governor's Office of Business and Economic Development (GO-Biz).
-Existing law3 establishes GO-Biz within the Governor's office to serve as the lead state entity for economic strategy and the marketing of California on issues involving business development, private sector investment, and economic growth.
+Existing law establishes GO-Biz within the Governor's office to serve as the lead state entity for economic strategy and the marketing of California on issues involving business development, private sector investment, and economic growth.
 Within GO-Biz, the Office of the Small Business Advocate distributes information about programs and services provided by the state that benefit small businesses, and how small businesses can participate in these programs and services.
 The Small Business Advocate also responds to issues regarding the actions of state agencies, state laws, and regulations adversely affecting small businesses.

-Proposed Law: This bill enacts the Entrepreneur Partnership Pilot Project Act of 20154 to establish the state executive-on-loan program within the BOE to utilize private-sector executive expertise to help make BOE practices more streamlined and accessible to small businesses.
+Proposed Law: This bill enacts the Professionals in Public Service Act of 2015 to establish the state professionals in public service program within the BOE to utilize private-sector executive expertise to help make BOE practices more streamlined and accessible to small businesses.
 Specifically, this bill:

-- Defines the following terms: - o "Board" means the BOE. - "Director" means the executive director of the BOE, or his or her designee. - "Executive on loan" means an individual appointed as executive-on-loan pursuant to the loaner program. - o "Program" means the executive-on-loan program, as established by this bill. - Authorizes the director to appoint one to five appointees during the program's existence during any calendar year. - Requires that any appointee meet one of the following qualifications: - Have demonstrated success in working with California small businesses and entrepreneurs. - Have successfully developed, invented, or created a product and brought the product to the marketplace. - Specifies that an appointee must not have a conflict of interest with the activities of the BOE, including having any existing business before the BOE. - Requires the director to accept applications and establish compliance procedures by March 1, 2016.
-Procedures shall include: - 1) A process for screening prospective appointees, including checking backgrounds and references.
+- Defines the following terms: - o "Board" means the BOE. - o "Director" means the Executive Director of the BOE, or his or her designee. - o "Professional in public service" means an individual appointed as a professional on loan pursuant to the program. - o "Program" means the professionals in public service program, as established by this bill. - Authorizes the director to appoint one to five appointees during the program's existence during any calendar year. - Requires that any appointee meet one of the following qualifications: - Have demonstrated success in working with California small businesses and entrepreneurs.